Other forms of tobacco favored by young people

 Clove and other flavored cigarettes are used mostly by younger smokers.
 They are nearly ideal in design as a “trainer cigarette” – giving kids another way to experiment with tobacco and get addicted to nicotine.
 The false image of these products as clean, natural, and safer than regular cigarettes seems to attract some young people who might otherwise not start smoking.
 But they are not safer than cigarettes, and each has its own additional problems.

-New federal laws banned flavored cigarettes as of October 2009; it’s not illegal to have or smoke them, but it is illegal to sell them in the US.
-They can still be found in online shops hosted from other countries.
-US tobacco companies are working around this ban by making flavored small cigars (see the next section) as a replacement product.
+New federal laws banned flavored cigarettes as of October 2009; it’s still legal to have or smoke them, but it’s illegal to sell them in the US.
+They can sometimes be found in online shops hosted from other countries, even though the US FDA has warned both foreign and domestic websites that flavored cigarettes can’t be sold here.
+US tobacco companies are working around this ban by making flavored small cigars (see the section, “Cigars”) as a replacement product.

 Clove cigarettes (kreteks)

 Clove cigarettes, also called kreteks (kree-teks), are a tobacco product with the same health risks as cigarettes.
-They are mainly sold from Indonesia or other Southeast Asian countries.
 Kreteks contain 60% to 70% tobacco and 30% to 40% ground cloves, clove oil, and other additives.
 They deliver more nicotine, carbon monoxide, and tar than regular cigarettes.
+They mainly come from Indonesia and other Southeast Asian countries, although there is information on the internet on how to make your own.

 Flavored cigarettes (bidis)

-Flavored cigarettes, called bidis or beedies, are mainly sold from India or other Southeast Asian countries.
-They have become popular with young people in the United States in recent years.
+Flavored cigarettes, called bidis or beedies, often come from India and other Southeast Asian countries.
+They have become popular with young people in the United States.
 This is in part because they are sold in candy-like flavors such as chocolate, cherry, strawberry, licorice, and orange.
 Some people think they are safer and more natural than regular cigarettes.
 They tend to cost less than regular cigarettes and they give the smoker a quick buzz due to the high levels of nicotine.

 Bidis are tobacco hand-rolled in a tendu or temburi leaf (plants native to Asia) and tied with colorful strings on the ends.
 Even though bidis contain less tobacco than regular cigarettes, they deliver 3 to 5 times more nicotine than regular cigarettes.
 They are unfiltered.
 And because they are thinner than regular cigarettes, they require about 3 times as many puffs per cigarette.